 Prime grade, for instance, “has abundant marbling,” while Choice grade (the grade most commonly found in grocery stores) is “high quality, but has less marbling than Prime.”
 Select grade, meanwhile, “is very uniform in quality and normally leaner than the higher grades…but, because it has less marbling, it may lack some of the juiciness and flavor of the higher grades.”

 So for the USDA, the grading is largely based on the marbling.
 Why?
 Because feeding cows grain not only gets them fatter quicker, it also enhances fat marbling.
 Marbling is the intramuscular fat that adds juiciness and some elements of tenderness to beef.
 Because almost all US cattle are finished on grain, and have been for decades, marbling became the quickest and easiest way to grade the beef.

-But it’s not impossible for our grass-fed beef to get a USDA Choice or Prime grade; we know that because our’s does.
-In fact, Joyce Farms is one of only three grass-fed beef producers in the country that elects to have our beef USDA quality graded.
+But it’s not impossible for our grass-fed beef to get a USDA Choice or Prime grade; we know that because ours does.
+In fact, Joyce Farms is one of only a few grass-fed beef producers in the country that elects to have our beef USDA quality graded.

 Because we have cattle with the right genetics and we utilize superior raising and forage grazing standards, our grass-fed beef can offer the tenderness, the delicious taste and, yes, the marbling required to get a USDA Choice or Prime grade.
 Want proof?
 Just check this out...